-Considering the huge number of long distance passengers that Indian railways serve each day, catering food is an important part.
+Considering the huge number of long-distance passengers that Indian railways serve each day, catering food is an important part.
 But to serve better the choice of food must change w.r.t area.
-Moreover the cost of food is also a matter of importance.
-Big Data Analytics can be used to cater food at reasonable rates at the same time making it profitable for the catering department.
+Moreover, the cost of food is also a matter of importance.
+Big Data Analytics can be used to cater for food at reasonable rates at the same time making it profitable for the catering department.
 Analytics can also be used to expel out the unnecessary cost that has been a concern for the catering department of Indian railways.
-Moreover it can help in better servicing at relevant locations when the train gets delayed.
+Moreover, it can help in better servicing at relevant locations when the train gets delayed.

 Smart and Profitable Railways

-It has been after long wait that implication of Big Data Analytics by the former Railway Minister Mr. Suresh Prabhu that the Indian railways performed much better than the past few years.
-Well the success of Big Data Analytics isn’t just limited to this.
-Big Data Analytics combined with Machine Learning, Cloud Computing and Internet of Things is the next step to smart railways by the Indian Railways.
-The use of predictive and logistic modelling will not only help the loss making Indian Railways turn profitable but the use of smart Big data Analytics based technologies will help the Indian railways regain its royal Midas touch.
+It has been after a long wait that the implication of Big Data Analytics by the Former Railway Minister Mr Suresh Prabhu that the Indian railways performed much better than the past few years.
+Well, the success of Big Data Analytics isn’t just limited to this.
+Big Data Analytics combined with Machine Learning, Cloud Computing and the Internet of Things is the next step to smart railways by the Indian Railways.
+The use of predictive and logistic modelling will not only help the loss-making Indian Railways turn profitable but the use of smart Big data Analytics based technologies will help the Indian railways regain their royal Midas touch.

 Big Data Analytics has been a gift in disguise for the Indian railways.

 About Ivy Pro School